• Skip to primary navigation

 A blueberry chocolate cake with chocolate ganache on top.

-Step 4: Spread the ganache on top of the cake.
-Add fresh blueberries, flowers, sprinkles, or any decoration you want.
+Step 4: Spread the ganache on top of the cake and add fresh blueberries.
 Slice and enjoy!

 Expert Baking Tips